Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 Stories have power.
-Whether they’re told along the sea of Galilea or shared around a crackling campfire, they move us—even shape us.
+Whether they’re told along the sea of Galilee or shared around a crackling campfire, they move us—even shape us.

 As an English teacher, my job is filled with stories.
-They’re the tools my students and I use to “listen to life”.
+They’re the tools my students and I use to do what we call “listening to life”.
 But the most precious ones aren’t written in words on a page; they’re spoken.

 Every year, as winter approaches, Patty and I are usually finishing up John Steinbeck’s book Of Mice and Men.
 We both love teaching it because it’s a story that captures every student’s heart.
 It’s got everything.
 There’s an adorable giant of a man named Lennie who loves soft things, like rabbits and puppies.
 There’s beauty in the California landscape with the golden Gabilan mountains.
 And there’s the tension that Curley brings every time he steps into a scene.
 Most of all, there’s a dream of a better place, and someday, George tells Lennie, they’ll be there.